silentorb/game-design/marloth/inspirations/sapphire-and-steel.md

     * What are the shortcomings and can they be made cooler
   * It's simple and a mechanic I was already considering using, but one of the closest examples to this is in Catacomb Abyss, where enemies are immobile and invisible until the player moves close to them
     * Which in turn was probably derived from older CRPGs which featured random surprise encounters

+## Conclusion

+* In essence, Sapphire and Steel is a mystery, and as I've written about in the Marloth story docs, I enjoy mystery, but am not that interested in mystery stories, which are about uncovering the mystery
+* In terms of gameplay, one of the main mechanics I am interested in is composition, which Sapphire and Steel has little of
+* The show would probably translate slightly better to the Marloth story than the game